mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 I knew what the question was, I usually knew what the answer was.
 Like.
 The answer usually comes before and the question is distributed systems problems.
-And at some point we start to get some of our data sets flowing into this tool at Facebook called scuba.
+And at some point we start to get some of our data sets flowing into this tool at Facebook called Scuba.
 And that was when like, The sun started to come out because the time it took us to understand these complex systems problems dropped, just dropped like a rock, like from, you know, days to two seconds or minutes, you know, and like reliably.